PINTO0309/FastestDet/README.md

 * `BATCH_SIZE` in the yaml is per GPU, so the global batch size is `BATCH_SIZE * nproc_per_node`.
 * `--nproc_per_node` sets the number of GPU processes to launch on the node (typically the number of GPUs to use).
 * Checkpoints, TensorBoard logs, ONNX export, and preview images are written by rank0 only.
+* Generally, it is recommended to set the learning rate to `--nproc_per_node` times the default value.

 ### Evaluation
 * Calculate map evaluation